Murasaki (novel): Murasaki sapients

 There are three sapient races in the system, the Ihrdizu and the himatids on Genji and the Chupchups on Chujo.

 The Ihrdizu have evolved on Genji's moonside from an amphibian precursor, a fact which still shows in their poikilothermic regulation of body temperature.
 They are omnivorous quadrupeds with torpedo-shaped blue-gray, smooth-skinned bodies and a strong tail with two muscular horizontal flukes.
 Four telescoping eyes are spaced around the head behind the mouth, allowing for almost panoramic vision although the head cannot turn.
 Two slender tentacles, each terminating in three dextrous digits, grow from below the tympani on each side of the head.
 An adult female (the dominant gender; female exogamy is the rule) is about two meters long and masses about 100 kg; the adult male is smaller.
 The Ihrdizu societies are in a broad range of developmental stages from the quasi-paleolithic to the early industrialisation.
 Cities and wars in the human sense are unknown.

 The hermaphroditic himatids (the name is derived from the Greek himation, a cloak) have evolved on Genji's predominantly oceanic starside.
 Their basic form is the ribbon or plate which takes in nourishment and oxygen on its lower (ventral) side, and excretes on the upper (dorsal) side.
 Their life cycle starts with caterpillar-sized "wrigglers" which swim ashore and adopt a slug-like existence, growing by addition of cell layers to become "tads."
 Once they have reached a size of about 40 x 10 cm and are too big to get around readily on land, they follow chemical clues to the tidelands where they join older juveniles, the "calves" which are fully intelligent, mostly aquatic, live in bands, and have a culture about which little is known (and even less understood) by human researchers or by the Ihrdizu which used to enslave them.
 Once the calves are too big for the rough tidal waters they swim to the open sea to become "carpet whales" which measure from 5 meters length upwards, and might live for millennia.
 This sexually mature final stage no longer uses tools, no longer hunts but grazes, and might either lose recognizable intelligence or spend its time with philosophy.

 The outwardly humanoid sapients of Chujo, the Chupchups are mysterious as the story begins to unfold.
 Before their planet's climate changed to its present harsh conditions thousands of years ago they had reached a stage resembling the Hellenistic civilization on Earth.
-Their abandoned cities and some self-managing fields are still in evidence, but only about a million of individuals organized in nomadic tribes remain.
+Their abandoned cities and some self-managing fields are still in evidence, but only about a million individuals organized in nomadic tribes remain.
 The Chupchups are clothed in a sort of living rag, in an ectosymbiosis with what is considered a remainder of their former civilization which must have had considerable biotechnology skills.
 They are literate and keep "libraries" which the tribes visit on a regular basis.
 Chupchups consistently ignore human researchers' every attempt at communication.